Octoconvo/octoconvo/README.md

 - unilateral deletion of messages on direct message or direct message box without affecting the other user.
 - read indicator for users to see if messages has been read on direct message box.
 - activity indicator to show wether a user is currently online.

+### Key point approach

+**Friend request**

+Use status fields to check for pending friends table with the user id.

+**Unilateral deletion**

+Use see_message_from to hide messages before the specified timestamp.

+**Direct message read indicator**

+Use is_read field to check message read status to update if the other participant request HTTP GET to the message.

+**Online activity indicator**

+Use last_seen to check for users last activity date.
+If user last activity date is less than five minutes mark user as active.